This page has solicitor career advice for those looking to study and work in the UK.

 Solicitors are most likely to work from an office most of the time, rather than being in court and will spend a lot of time dealing directly with clients.

-As a trainee solicitor you can expect to earn between £12,000 and £20,000, whilst a qualified solicitor can expect a salary of between £20,000 and £50,000+.
-For some partners or solicitors working for large firms or private companies, this figure can be higher.
+The average solicitor salary is £37,225 according to surveys in 2020.
+For partners or solicitors working for large firms or private companies, this figure can be much higher.